-If your school is interested in, or has been, measuring water quality along your local creek, you can:
+If your school is interested in, or has been measuring water quality along a local creek, you can:

-• Adopt creek sections to remove weeds and rubbish
+- adopt sections of the creek to remove weeds and rubbish.

-• Hire water quality monitoring equipment from the Landcare Discovery Centre QMDC, at corner of Campbell and Bellevue streets, Toowoomba.
+- hire water quality monitoring equipment from the Landcare Discovery Centre (QMDC) at the corner of Campbell and Bellevue streets, Toowoomba, phone 46 376 200.